Assistive Technology (AT) Consumers

 AT Consumer Testing - Complaint Forms

 NOTE: This ADA Americans with Disabilities Act logo can be found on every page of every website that resides in the State of Nevada Content Management System (CMS).
-If you are on a website that does not have this ADA logo present and you have an issue, please link to this page and enter your compliant.
+If you are on a website that does not have this ADA logo present and you have an issue, please link to this page and enter your complaint.
 Please make sure you include the URL of the website so we can notify the correct owner of the website.

 Want to volunteer in this effort?